 Here's the place where the residents encounter differences from each other.

-After the drilling started, Switzer says she saw changes in the quality of her well water.
-It's been foamy and dim, with an unrecognizable smell.
-It's become orange.
-At different times, it looked like Alka seltzer.
-The changes travel every which way.
-She says private water tests have shown ethylene glycol and undeniable degrees of methane.
-Switzer says she attempted to work with Cabot, yet it was for nothing.
+At different times, it looked like Alka Seltzer.
+The changes travel everywhere.
+Switzer says private water tests have shown ethylene glycol and undeniable degrees of methane.
+She says she attempted to work with Cabot, but it was for nothing.

-Switzer continued that they were arrogant mean, and they said to sue them, and they'll lose.
+Switzer continued that they were arrogant and mean, and they said to sue them, and they'll lose.
 So Switzer joined the lawsuit due to what she calls a lopsided battle.

 Alert the Media